Tag: Travel

 After a long week, my husband and I escaped to a cozy izakaya in Gifu.
 What we found was more than just Japanese pub food—Italian-inspired dishes like honey cheese pizza, Sicilian pepperoncino pasta, and crispy fried enoki made the night unforgettable.

-Family Trip to Shizuoka: 2 Days of Food, Shrines, and Scenic Views
+Family Trip to Shizuoka Itinerary: 2 Days of Food, Shrines, and Scenic Views